 While you can’t control the prices set by manufacturers, retailers, and service providers, you can often find lower-cost substitutes.
 Switch out name brands for store or generic versions unless the name brands are cheaper on sale.
 Instead of going to a coffee chain each morning, purchase their at-home products at the grocery store.
 Look for weekly specials on takeout from local restaurants and skip the delivery fees by picking it up yourself.

 Minor adjustments like these can create wiggle room in your budget for additional savings.
 But tracking and reviewing your expenses also reveals opportunities for more extensive changes.
 Maybe it’s time to check out different insurance providers and eliminate subscriptions and streaming services you barely use.
 Or perhaps you’ve built up significant equity in your home, and you could afford to downsize.
-Pay cash for a smaller house, and you’ll save on utilities and maintenance costs to boot.
+Pay cash for a smaller house, and you’ll save on utilities and maintenance costs.

 And you don’t have to designate that 20% to just emergency and retirement funds.
 Once you have those on track, you can set savings goals for other major expenses — like your longed-for vacation.
 If you want to take a trip in six months, start with a ballpark figure that includes everything.

 Research flights, hotels, transportation options, meals, and outings.
 Say your ballpark figure is $1,500.
 For the next six months, set aside $250 each month so you can pay for your vacation outright.